Course Listing - by Instructor

 Niels Clyde Niels Clyde has been a student of several disciplines of spiritual principles for many years.
 His interest in ancient sages and their teachings has enabled him to facilitate several study groups.
 Clyde added teaching ukulele in 2013.
 OLLI at UNLV has provided a unique opportunity for Clyde to share his experience in a multimedia environment.

 Frank Davio Frank Davio worked for Rheingold Brewery in Brooklyn, New York as a truck driver and for Southwest Airlines in Las Vegas as a ramp agent.
 He was raised in a social club culture and has been playing cards for recreation most of his life.
-Though he now occasionally plays cards online, Davio knows there is nothing that compares with the fun, entertainment, and excitement of playing cards in person.
+He has also had an interest in dreams and the supernatural.
+He now brings his passions to life in both of his OLLI classes.

 Richard Davis Dignity Health’s Richard Davis received his B.A. from the University of San Francisco in 1981.
 He excels in community outreach and is a requested conference speaker and a published writer on health care issues.
 Davis is a certified trainer and facilitator for Adult Mental Health First Aid Training.
 He assists in the promotion, implementation and delivery of all health self-management workshops in association with community partner organizations.
 Davis won the “Humankindness” award in 2019.